rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/unicode-normalisation.md

 |`'KD'`|Compatibility Decomposition
 |`'KC'`|Compatibility Decomposition followed by Canonical Composition

 The result `R` is the same as `Y` except that the character arrays are normalised as required.
-Character scalars within `Y` are converted to vectors; normalised vectors may contain a different number of characters.
+If `Y` is a character scalar or a vector of character scalars and vectors, then scalars in `Y` are converted to vectors.
+Normalised vectors may contain a different number of characters.

 ## Normalisation